CATALOG: Associate of Applied Science Degree: Nursing

 - The student is required to complete a sequence of course and learning experiences provided at the college and selected community agencies.
 The nursing faculty will observe and evaluate the student’s performance in nursing and with direct patient care in the clinical sites.

 - The student must maintain at least an 80% competency level in all courses in the nursing sequence to progress to the next semester.
 The student will earn at least a grade of “C” in all general education courses in order to progress to the next semester.

 - A student must obtain permission from the program head to continue in the nursing program under the following conditions: 1) receiving a grade below “C” in any general education course, or 2) withdrawal from any curricular courses, including those courses in the nursing sequence.
 In accordance with VCCS policy, a student cannot enroll in the same course more than twice without administrative approval.
 Additional policies for the program are listed in the Nursing Student Handbook.
-The handbook is given to all entry-level nursing students, and is available online via Blackboard to admitted students.
+The handbook is given to all entry-level nursing students, and is available online via Canvas to admitted students.

 - Clinical agencies reserve the right to deny access to or dismiss a student from their agency at any time with due cause.

 - The student releases the hospital, its agents, and its employees from any liability for any injury or death to himself or damage to his property arising out of the clinical agreement or use of hospital’s facilities.